 This post may include affiliate links.
 Please read my disclosure policy.

 I am always trying to create new recipes that have minimal or no-cook time and come together in under 30 minutes.
-Which is why we love this shrimp salad!
+Which is why we love this cold shrimp salad!

 The idea came from a "healthy" sesame-ginger dressing I bought at the store.
 It tasted great but was loaded with sugar.
 I created my own version with orange juice and an extra kick of ginger.

-Sesame Shrimp Salad Ingredients and Substitutions
+Asian Shrimp Salad Ingredients and Substitutions

 One of the great things about this salad is how flexible it is.
 Let's start with the dressing.